-If you’re looking to purchase a home at a discount, short sales can be an appealing option.
+If you’re interested in buying a house at a discount, short sales can be an appealing option.
 Short sales are a safer alternative to foreclosures for both sellers and their lenders, which is why you often can find them priced just below market value.
-However, these transactions are far more complex than your average sale and can involve a lot more risk.
+However, a short sale transaction is far more complex than your average sale, and can therefore involve a lot more risk.

 Before you decide to purchase a short sale, you must know precisely what you’re getting yourself into.
 Reading this guide will arm you with the knowledge you need to navigate a short sale and determine if it’s the right choice for your circumstances.

 A short sale occurs when a homeowner in dire financial trouble sells their home for less than they owe on the mortgage.
 The lender of the original mortgage gets all of the proceeds of the sale, and either forgives the difference or gets a deficiency judgment, which requires the original borrower to pay what’s left over.

 Although this seems like a less-than-ideal arrangement for the lender, especially if the difference is forgiven, it’s often a preferable alternative to foreclosure.
 A short sale is a way for a homeowner and their lender to get out of a difficult financial situation by taking a loss, so it’s often possible for a buyer to profit from this transaction.
 However, buyers should be aware that buying a house on a short sale is not always a good investment.

 See What You Qualify For

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.